demmings/CanadianTaxes/README.md

    *  Future years tax brackets are estimated only.  **It's tough to make predictions, especially about the future.**
 *  Only does taxes for Ontario Canada.
     *   I have coded the js so it should be fairly easy to extended support for other provinces.
-*  Only 2024 tax brackets currently entered.
+*  Only 2024, 2025 tax brackets currently entered.
-   *  However, even if this data is not updated and you use in a later year (e.g. 2026) - the tax brackets will be adjusted for inflation from 2024 to 2026.
+   *  However, even if this data is not updated and you use in a later year (e.g. 2030) - the tax brackets will be adjusted for inflation from last known (in this case 2025).
 *  Only a single year of tax rates are supported - it would be nice to handle this years and next (if known) -  future expansion.
 *  Spousal returns are not calculated.
 *  Many special credits that many affect your total tax bill are not calculated (at this time).